Craig Hinchliffe

 Craig Hinchliffe (born 5 May 1972) is a Scottish former professional footballer who played as a goalkeeper.
-He is currently the goalkeeping coach at Dundee United.
+He is currently the goalkeeping coach at Aberdeen.

 Playing career

 Hinchliffe made one Scottish Football League (SFL) appearance for Albion Rovers in the 1991/92 season, before moving to Highland League club Elgin City.
 In 1995, he moved back into the SFL with Arbroath, where he made nearly 200 appearances for the club.
 In the summer of 2003 he transferred to St Mirren and made 70 appearances, including several in their promotion season in 2005–06.
 In the 2006–07 season, he played a handful of games for Queen of the South during a loan spell at the Dumfries club.

 In the summer of 2007, he signed for Partick Thistle as goalkeeper and goalkeeper coach.
 Thistle's manager, Ian McCall, had also signed Hinchliffe (on loan) for Queen of the South.
 He was released at the end of the 2009/10 season but rejoined in a player-coach role in time for the 2010/11 season.